Canada Goose shares up after better-than-expects results, plans three new stores | CBC News

 Luxury parka maker reports fourth-quarter profit of $8.1 million or seven cents per share

-Shares of Canada Goose Holdings Inc. soared nearly 20 per cent in early trading after it reported stronger-than-expected earnings and announced plans for three new stores in North America.
+Shares of Canada Goose Holdings Inc. soared more than 30 per cent on Friday after it reported stronger-than-expected earnings and announced plans for three new stores in North America.

 The increase came as the luxury parka maker reported a fourth-quarter profit of $8.1 million or seven cents per diluted share compared with a loss of $23.4 million or 23 cents per diluted share a year ago.